 So it is a threat.

-The United Nations, which is run more or less by these thuggeries, these various uh dictatorships, uh, in aggregate, of course, want to get a control over anything so subversive as the idea that ordinary citizens could access real information about what they're actually doing.
+The United Nations, which is run more or less by these thuggeries, these various dictatorships, in aggregate, of course, want to get a control over anything so subversive as the idea that ordinary citizens could access real information about what they're actually doing.

 Can't have that.

-Here's Lee in Yuma, Arizona.
+Here's Lee in Yume, Arizona.

 Hello, Lee.